ashlirankin/TheServiceApp/README.md

 </p>

-StyleList is a iOS mobile app that connects you directly to hair-stylists and barbers to scehdule in home service.
+StyleList is a iOS mobile app that connects you directly to hair-stylists, barbers, and makeup-artist to scehdule in home service.

 ## APIs + Resources